RasheedLewis/VibeCraft/docs/advanced_features_planning/Temp_Gentle_Testing_Guide.md

 - Template modal opens and shows 4 characters
 - When you click a character, it gets selected and modal closes
+- You'll see both poses (Pose A and Pose B) displayed side-by-side
+- Message appears: "We'll use your chosen template character for video generation"
 - OR if you upload your own image, you see a preview
-- Character image appears on the page
+- Character selection UI is replaced with the selected template display

 **If it doesn't work:** Make sure you're testing a "Short Form" video.
-Try uploading a different image file.
+Try uploading a different image file or selecting a different template.

 ---